Impact Clusters - IC

 Have you already formed a cluster?
 If so, take the following steps before applying:

-- Check whether your project idea matches one of the preferred sectors of the Dutch government's priority per country policy for your intended country.
+- Check whether your project idea matches one of the preferred sectors of the Dutch government's priority per country policy for your intended country (see pdf download under 'Conditions').

 - We will advise you on your completed quick scan within 6 weeks.

-- Once you have received our advice, apply for funding within the application period.
-Submit your application well before the closing date, as we process subsidy applications on a first come, first served basis.
+- Once you have received our advice, you can apply for funding within the application period.
+Submit your application well before the closing date, as we process subsidy applications on a first-come, first-served basis.

 No cluster yet